ReallySmallSoftware/cordova-plugin-firestore/README.md

 This conversion also happens when specify a field in a where condition.

+## FieldValue constants
+Similar to the situation with dates, there are special values used for `FieldValue` values:

+- FieldValue.delete() equates to `__DELETE`
+- FieldValue.serverTimestamp() equates to `__SERVERTIMESTAMP`

+These values can be changed when initialisation is performed.

 ## Learnings and notes
 I have learnt a number of things whilst implementing this:
 - The documentation states that the database cannot be initialised in a seperate thread when using persistence.
 In my experience this should say it cannot be *used* in multiple threads.